-The recent trend toward Account Based Marketing, as laid out in Engagio’s well put together ABM guide entitled, “The Clear & Complete Guide to Account Based Marketing,” can teach us all the do’s and don’ts about putting together a demo for a strategic client.
+The recent trend toward account-based marketing, as laid out in Engagio’s ABM guide, “The Clear & Complete Guide to Account Based Marketing,” can teach us all the dos and don’ts about putting together a demo for a strategic client.

 - Who are the decision makers?
 The influencers?
 Any blockers?